 Conservation Status: Endangered

-The ring-tailed lemur is a large primate (but not a monkey) and the most recognized lemur due to its long black and white ringed tail.
-Like all lemurs it is endemic to the island of Madagascar off the coast of Africa.
-It is omnivorous and the most terrestrial of lemurs.
+The ring-tailed lemur is a large strepsirrhine primate and the most recognized lemur species due to its long black and white ringed tail.
+Like all lemurs it is endemic to the island of Madagascar near the coast of Africa.
+It is omnivorous and the most terrestrial of lemurs, spending much of its time on the ground.
 The animal is diurnal, being active exclusively in daylight hours.

 Thank you to our special sponsors!